rabbitmq/rabbitmq-website/site/dlx.md

 channel.queueDeclare("myqueue", false, false, false, args);
 </pre>

-The previoud code declares a new exchange called `some.exchange.name` and sets this new exchange as the dead letter exchange for a newly created queue.
+The previous code declares a new exchange called `some.exchange.name` and sets this new exchange as the dead letter exchange for a newly created queue.
 Note, the exchange does not have to be declared when